 So, the thing is, those detailed designs can really add up in cost.
 Maybe think about going for smaller pieces to keep that balance between what looks good and what fits your budget.
 You could also try placing them among some plants to give them a more natural vibe.

-12. Whimsical Kinetic Metal Garden Sculptures
+12. Whimsical Kinetic Garden Sculptures

 Kinetic metal garden sculptures add motion and elegance to outdoor spaces.
 These mesmerizing pieces harness wind power, creating ever-changing visuals.
 Think whirling copper leaves or spinning steel spheres.